Multicast routing

 Multicast routing is one of the routing protocols in IP networking.

 There are several multicast routing protocols supporting communications where data transmission is addressed to a group of destination computers simultaneously: Multicast Source Discovery Protocol, Multicast BGP, Protocol Independent Multicast.

 Overview

 Multicast routing is a method of transmitting to all subscribers registered in a group by one transmission unlike unicast routing (i.e. OSPF, RIP) which transmits 1: 1 necessary data.

-To implement the multicast routing, IGMP protocol and multicast routing protocol (Reverse-path forwarding, PIM-SM) for registration subscriber grouping and control traffic are required for multicast transmission.
+To implement the multicast routing, Internet Group Management Protocol (IGMP) and a multicast routing protocol (Reverse-path forwarding, PIM-SM) for registration subscriber grouping and control traffic are required for multicast transmission.
 Regarding IP multicast, it is a technique for one-to-many communication over an IP network.
 IP multicast covers some part of common multicast routing protocol.
 IP multicast also describe IP multicast software (i.e. VideoLAN,"qpimd – PIM Daemon for Quagga" — PIM module for the Quagga Routing Suite, UFTP, etc.).
 The multicast routing is specific and broad range of protocols for layer-3 routing protocol for multicast feature and it is defined in RFC 5110.